- What are the size limits and PDF format restrictions on PDF files I can use?

 - What prevents the end user providing the secured PDF and their authorization code to someone else to use?

 - When a secured PDF (drmz file) is authorized the file remains encrypted - it is the device that is enabled to view that specific file.
 If the authorization code has a usage count of 1 initially and the end user has authorized their file, the usage count available will be 0, so the code will no longer be valid.
 Sending the secured file and the authorization code to someone else to use will fail and any attempt to do this will be logged centrally and is available to publishers to check.
-If a license file rather than an authorization code has been provided to the end user, the file is unusable on any other device so again protects the secured PDF file from misuse
+If a license file rather than an authorization code has been provided to the end user, the license file is unusable on any other device so again protects the secured PDF file from misuse

 - Can I add my own branding to the Javelin viewer?

-- Branded versions of the Javelin3 and/or Javelin3Pro reader can be amended to provided a level of branding.
+- Branded versions of the Javelin3 and/or Javelin3Pro Windows reader can be amended to provided a level of branding.
 Standard branding includes: branded/tailored opening screen; selectable toolbar elements; color selectable catalog header and background; branded icons in program including About form and catalogs; renamed program; bespoke installation kit.
 Excludes special requested developments and ongoing updates.
 Contact us for more details and a quotation and/or see the Pricing menu, One-time purchases

 - Can I host the converted PDF for use on my own servers?